David M. Kleist, Ph.D.

 B.S., 1996, East Texas State University

-I'm Dr. Liz Horn, a resident faculty member for the Department of Counseling at the ISU-Meridian Health Science Center.
-My primary research focus relates to issues of loss and grief.
-Specifically I am interested in the current trends relating to bereavement grief and everyday losses and the inclusion of grief and loss principles in the counseling curriculum.
-Despite my interest in grief and loss, my research agenda is usually more defined by my doctoral students interests.
-I have guided dissertations and articles surrounding everything from issues of social justice to the use of a mindfulness curriculum in group work.
+I'm Dr. Liz Horn (she/her), a resident faculty member for the Department of Counseling at the ISU-Meridian Health Science Center.
+My primary research focus relates to issues of grief and loss.
+Specifically I am interested in the current trends relating to bereavement grief and everyday losses.
+It is my hope that grief and loss principles will someday be included in the counseling curriculum.
+As such, I am a member of the Association for Adult Development and Aging (AADA) Grief and Loss Competencies Task Force.
+Despite my interest in grief and loss, my research agenda is usually more defined by my doctoral students' interests.
+I have guided dissertations and articles surrounding everything from issues of social justice to curriculum in group work.
 I truly love working with students to find their own passion in research and while my grief and loss work sometimes takes a back seat to their pursuits I am gratified to work with burgeoning scholars who are seeking their own path.

 My free time usually includes spending time with friends and family, traveling, and watching old movies.
 I am originally from Texas and love my native state but have found a wonderful life here in Idaho.
-Despite making a home in the Boise area, my love of the Dallas Cowboys continues to frustrate my department chair and I wouldn't have it any other way.
+I can be found on a Sunday rooting for the Dallas Cowboys and making sure to pretend I also like the Packers for my Department Chair's sake.
 Feel free to contact me through email or over the phone.
 I hope to speak with you soon!

 Randy Astramovich, Ph.D.

 Specialty Areas: Clinical Mental Health Counseling in Schools, Counseling Program Evaluation Methods, Research and Evaluation Training of Counselors, Professional Identity Issues in Counseling, and Self-Advocacy in Counseling

 Ph.D., 2000, University of North Texas

 B.A., 1990, University of North Texas